chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 If you only using widget, maybe inserting the whole sidebar or widgertarea would give an interesting effect.
 Sidebar background css may apply.

 [do_widget_area]

 == Changelog ==
+= Version 3.6 =
+*  Basically forcing an update in the hope that the third party php7compatibility checker sort itself out.
+It's complaining about mixed line endings, but they're not.
+*  Added indonesian translation provided by Jordan Silaen.

+= Version 3.5 =
+*   Adds info showing you on which pages, posts etc you are using a do_widget or do_widget_area shortcode, just in case you forget.

+= Version 3.4 =
+*   Retested on wordpres 4.7 and 4.8 alpha and forcing update because of plugin directory needs trigger temporarily to show the installation instructions

 = Version 3.3 =
 *   Retested on wordpres 4.5 and 4.5.1-alpha
 *   Re-instated the saving of widgets in the shortcode sidebar on theme switch and the reloading of these saved widgets when theme is reactivated (Was commented out for awhile back in 2014, but appears to be working well and very useful when you changing a theme but maybe forgotten about this page that has widget on it - yeah that could be bad !

 = Version 3.2 =
 *  tweaked some error messages and handle situation better where there are no widgets or possibly empty sidebars.

 = Version 3.1 =
 *  added code for the widget-id to appear in the widget settings window.